On the physics potential to study the gluon content of proton and deuteron at NICA SPD: Gluon probes at NICA SPD

 \section{Gluon probes at NICA SPD}

+Within perturbative QCD, the partonic content of a nucleon is described by (TMD)PDFs.
+To ensure the validity of this description, one needs to restrict to hard inclusive reactions on nucleons.
+The hard scale ($Q^2$ or $\mu^2$) in these reactions is provided for (SI)DIS by a) the virtuality of exchanged photon, $Q^2$, or b) by the high transverse momentum of selected final particle or jet, $p_T$ , or c) by the heavy mass of the observed hadron, for example $m_{J/\psi}$.
+For the hadronic reactions, the selections b) and c) provide access to the partonic content of a nucleon.

-The polarized gluon content of proton and deuteron at intermediate and high values of the Bjorken $x$ will be investigated at the SPD using three complementary probes: inclusive production of charmonia, open charm, and prompt photons.
-Study of these processes is complementary to such proven approaches to access the partonic structure of the nucleon in hadronic collisions as the inclusive production of hadrons with high transverse momentum and the Drell-Yan process.
-Unfortunately, the latter one is unlikely to be accessible at SPD due to the small cross-section and unfavourable background conditions.
-For effective registration of each aforementioned gluon probes, the SPD setup is planned to be equipped with a range (muon) system, an electromagnetic calorimeter, a time-of-flight system, and a silicon vertex detector.
+The (un)polarized gluon content of the proton and deuteron at intermediate and high values of Bjorken $x$ will be investigated at the SPD using three main probes: the inclusive production of charmonia, open charm, and prompt photons.
+The study of these processes is complementary to the usual approaches to access the partonic structure of the nucleon in hadronic collisions such as the inclusive production of hadrons at high transverse momentum and the Drell-Yan process.
+Unfortunately, the latter channel is unlikely to be accessible at SPD due to the small cross-section and unfavourable background conditions.
+For an efficient detection of the aforementioned gluon probes, the SPD setup is planned to be equipped with muon-identification system, an electromagnetic calorimeter, a time-of-flight system, and a silicon vertex detector.
 Nearly a $4\pi$ coverage of the setup and a low material budget in the inner part of the setup should provide a large acceptance for the detection of the desired final states.
-In Fig.~\ref{fig:kinematic} the kinematic phase-space in $x$ and $Q^2$ to be accessed by the SPD is compared to the corresponding ranges of previous, present and future experiments.
-Parameters of the experimental facilities planning to contribute to gluon physics with polarized beams are listed in Tab.~\ref{tab:facilities}.
-Figure~\ref{fig:csec} illustrates the behavior of the cross-sections for the inclusive production of $J/\psi$, $\psi'$, $D$-mesons and high-$p_T$ prompt photons in $p$-$p$ collisions as a function of $\sqrt{s}$.
+In Fig.~\ref{fig:kinematic}, the kinematic phase-space in $x$ and $Q^2$ to be accessed by the SPD is compared to the corresponding ranges of previous, present and future experiments.
+The parameters of the experimental facilities planning to contribute to gluon physics with polarized beams are listed in Tab.~\ref{tab:facilities}.
+Figure~\ref{fig:csec} illustrates the behavior of the cross sections for the inclusive production of $J/\psi$, $\psi'$, $D$-mesons and high-$p_T$ prompt photons in $p$-$p$ collisions as a function of $\sqrt{s}$.